hoanganhthai2104/banana-weather-v2/README.md

 **Banana Weather** is a "GenMedia" web application that visualizes the current "vibe" and atmospheric essence of a location using Generative AI.

-It combines precise Geolocation with the creative power of **Google Gemini 3 Pro Image** (Nano Banana Pro) to generate high-fidelity, vertical (9:16) 3D isometric art representing the weather, architecture, and mood of your city in real-time.
+It combines precise Geolocation with the creative power of **Google Gemini 3 Pro Image** (Nano Banana Pro) and **Google Veo 3.1** to generate high-fidelity, vertical (9:16) 3D isometric art and looping videos representing the weather, architecture, and mood of your city in real-time.

 ## Features

-*   **AI-Generated Atmospheric Art:** unique, non-deterministic visuals for every request.
+*   **AI-Generated Atmospheric Art:** Unique, non-deterministic visuals for every request.
+*   **Cinematic Video Loops:** Transitions from static image to a "Parallax" animation using **Veo 3.1 Fast**.
 *   **Smart Geolocation:** Automatically detects your location or resolves "City, State" from manual input using Google Maps.
-*   **Google Search Grounding:** The AI retrieves real-time weather data (temperature, conditions) during image generation.
+*   **Fictional Locations:** Supports generating scenes for fictional worlds (e.g., Arrakis, Middle-earth) via the Presets system.
+*   **Presets Gallery:** A curated list of pre-generated scenes categorized by theme (e.g., Star Wars, Landmarks), accessible via the side menu.
-*   **Responsive Flutter Web UI:** Designed for a mobile-first, full-screen experience.
+*   **Responsive Flutter Web UI:** Mobile-first design with a clean, "Digital Picture Frame" aesthetic.

 ## Architecture